Taylor, Fritch Help Karns City Close Regular Season With Win Over Rival Moniteau

 Karns City will likely have two weeks off before playing in the District 9 Class 3A championship game, presumably against Kane.

-The challenge for the Gremlins is finding a way to stay sharp while also healing up of the test ahead.
+The challenge for the Gremlins is finding a way to stay sharp while also healing up for the test ahead.

 “The first thing we’re going to do is take a couple of days off,” Andreassi said.
 “We could potentially scrimmage against someone.
 We took about two weeks off at Christmas and it didn’t work out so well for us.”